Word Order Rules in English

 subject + verb

 When a sentence uses a different kind of verb, that verb can be either a transitive verb or a linking verb.
 A linking verb connects a subject to a quality of that subject.
-This quality is called a “subject compliment” or a “predicate adjective.”
+This quality is called a “subject complement” or a “predicate adjective.”

 Example: Linking verb

-subject + verb + subject compliment
+subject + verb + subject complement

 The sun was bright.

 A transitive verb tells what the subject did to something else.
 This “something else” we call the direct object.